markkimsal/phusion-php/README.md

 ## MSSQL Sqlsrv extension
+This is already included in the phusion-php images.
+This is only for historical reasons and syntax reference.

 Mssql gives .deb packages for installing ODBC and sqlsrv extension on PHP.
 This means you need Debian/Ubuntu instead of alpine.
 ```
 FROM markkimsal/php-nginx-phusion:7.3-fpm